Loveth221/MY-DATA-ANALYSIS-FINAL-PROJECT-ON-EXCEL/README.md

 7. How many product have a disount of 50% or more?

+662 Products has a discount percentage of 50% and more

-Duplicate the existing pivot table, unchecked initially checked fields, drag product_id field into row area, discount_percentage field into vales area and summarize by sum, product-id again into value area and summarize by count. considering the volume of products with 50% discount or more, the sction were captured in the pivot table image below.
+Duplicate the existing pivot table, unchecked initially checked fields, drag product_id field into row area, discount_percentage field into vales area and summarize by sum, product-id again into value area and summarize by count. considering the volume of products with 50% discount or more amounting to 662 products.

 8. What is the distribution of product ratings?